 A RISEBA student may apply for participation in a Dubultdegree programme only if he or she is students of one of the abovementioned study programmes and has completed at least one year of study at the RISEBA institution of higher education, respectively.

-For a student’s participation in a Double degree program to be evaluated, the student must meet the following criteria:
+For a student’s participation in a Double degree programme to be evaluated, the student must meet the following criteria:

-In order to apply for participation in a double degree programme, the application questionnaire must be completed:https://docs.google.com/forms/d/e/1FAIpQLSfKgl7xRSiwlJJA3sZYYZvnn0-oZ1ussLb1K8WHVpPoHlBLng/closedform
+In order to apply for participation in a double degree programme, the application questionnaire must be completed.

 It should be noted that certain programmes may contain additional requirements on the part of programme directors.